Two photographs of a white Wolseley 1500, and another in two tone finish. - at Old Classic Car Forum

-Two photographs of a white Wolseley 1500, and another in two tone finish.
+See Homepage.
+This page: Two photographs of a white Wolseley 1500, and other classic 1500s.

 Firstly, a pair of photos I found in an album, feature this little Wolseley registration number 546 DVT (a Stoke number).
 At the time of the 1500, Wolseley was part of the BMC empire, and the 1500 owed much of its running gear to other BMC saloons.
 The engine was the familiar B Series unit.